Frequently Asked Questions

 Once we receive your completed application packet (this is a straightforward online form + one email with required documents as attachments), we conduct a 20- to 30-minute Skype or phone interview, to go over your application and the placement abroad process.
 Be ready to take a lot of notes here!
 We then check two of your references.
-At that point, by approximately 5-10 business days after your initial interview you will receive notification of your application results BY EMAIL.
+Within 2-3 business days after your initial interview you will receive notification of your application results BY EMAIL.
 If you are successful, you will receive an acceptance letter, which will formally invite you to our program and detail the next steps on how to confirm your spot.
 Because spots are limited for our international programs, we ask that accepted applicants confirm their spot in our program by paying a confirmation fee of $250USD within one week of receiving the letter of acceptance.
 Next step is to send your file to our team – Director and Intern Advisor – in your program city abroad.
 They begin presenting your file to our participating companies abroad, in your desired field.
 Once the best company for your specific program parameters chooses your file, we then contract you with them for your internship.
 You will sign this contract, too.
 Concurrently, we 1) coordinate the housing you have chosen (apartment usually, homestay in some cases); and, 2) enroll you in the two or three week intensive language course / module you will take upon arrival.
 We like to be done with the entire step by step process by no later than about 30 days prior to your program start date.
 So, candidates will know both where they are living and where they are working long before they arrive abroad.

 Q: What happens after I apply, step by step (Study Abroad)?